LinkedIn Statistics Every B2B Marketer Should Know

 LinkedIn's roots are in recruiting, and these numbers show it's still dominant in the hiring space — which keeps professionals coming back.

 8 people are hired through LinkedIn every minute.
-That's over 4 million hires per year facilitated by the platform — LinkedIn.
+That's over 4 million hires per year facilitated by the platform — LinkedIn About.
 The hiring activity keeps professional users engaged and their profiles current.

 LinkedIn has over 15 million active job listings at any time.
-The platform is the world's largest professional job board — LinkedIn.
+The platform is the world's largest professional job board — LinkedIn About.
 Job-related activity drives logins, which increases content consumption.

 58% of LinkedIn users visit the platform specifically for career development content.
 They're not just job-hunting — they want to learn and grow professionally — LinkedIn Learning.
 Content that teaches, not just sells, aligns with how the audience actually uses the platform.